datadonK23/pyData-Projects/HolmesTopicModels/BRIEFING.md

 # HolmesTopicModels
 Topic Models of Sherlock Holmes stories.

 In this project different approaches to Topic Modeling are compared.
 [Latent Dirichlet Allocation (LDA)](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation), [Latent Semantic Analysis (LSA)](https://en.wikipedia.org/wiki/Latent_semantic_analysis) and [Non-Negative Matrix Factorization (NNMF)](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization) are applied on a corpus, which consists of stories of the famous [Sherlock Holmes](https://en.wikipedia.org/wiki/Sherlock_Holmes) series by Arthur Conan Doyle.
+The research goal is in finding a new assignment scheme for stories to collections based on the topic models.
+This scheme should then be compared to the original collections in the Sherlock Holmes canon.

 ## Project Goal
 Apply LDA, LSI and NNMF on Sherlock Holmes stories corpus and compare the results.
+Find a new assignment of stories to collections.

 ## Metrices